 - Benefit from Screening & Matching Services: NUPIP narrows the applicant pool to 3-5 candidates who specifically match each organization’s stated needs.
 The organization then interviews and chooses among the selected candidates.
 (Organizations are NOT committed to taking a Fellow if they do not identify a good match during the interview process.)
 Many Fellows receive offers to continue to work at their host organization after the conclusion of their Fellowship term.

 - Join the NUPIP Network: Partner with Northwestern University and gain access to resources offered by the University and the NUPIP program, as well as ongoing support and consultation for Fellows, supervisors, and host organizations throughout the Fellowship year.
 Plus join a network of dozens of Chicago-area nonprofits and civic organizations, and a community of Fellows, alumni, supervisors, and mentors affiliated with PIP programs at NU, Princeton, and the University of Chicago.

 - Develop Future Leadership & Strengthen the Nonprofit Community: NUPIP offers partner organizations the chance to introduce talented newcomers to the nonprofit community and foster a lifelong commitment to positive social change.
 Additionally, professional development seminars and mentorship from accomplished alumni provide Fellows with valuable skills that they can contribute back to their host organizations.

-Application consideration & matching begins Wednesday, February 15 and continues until all fellows have been placed
+Host organization application consideration and matching begins February 15 and continues throughout the winter and spring, until all fellows have been placed.